Table of Contents

 In contrast, sourdough relies on a mixture of wild yeast and lactic acid bacteria, such as those of the genera Lactobacillus and Leuconostoc, to ferment the dough.

-While there may be some overlap in the types of lactic acid bacteria present in sourdough and yogurt, the specific bacterial species and the fermentation processes involved are usually different, resulting in different tastes and textures.
+Although there may be some overlap in the types of lactic acid bacteria present in sourdough and yogurt, the specific bacterial species and the fermentation processes involved are usually different, resulting in different flavors and textures.

 Be on the right side of the bet

-It is important for me to present one important principle according to which I act: “Eat what our distant ancestors ate” and logic does not show that they are wrong.
-It is actually being on the right side of the bet, because we do not know exactly what is suitable for us to eat, but when you bring new food that contains a new substance and ask “Does Is it healing or poisoning us?”
-A chance of 9999 to 10000 that it poisons and 1 to 10000 that it heals, because there are millions of chemical processes taking place in the body, and the chance that you have found a new substance is a slim chance.
+It is important for me to present one important principle according to which I act: “Eat what our distant ancestors ate”, and logic does not show that they were wrong.
+It’s actually being on the right side of the bet because we don’t know exactly what is suitable for us to eat, but when you bring a new food that contains a new substance and ask “does it heal or poison us?” there is a 9,999 to 10,000 chance that it poisons and a 1 to 10,000 chance that it heals , because millions of chemical processes take place in the body, and the chance that you have found a new substance is a slim chance.

 Which side of the bet do you choose?
 Give the human body some credit for knowing how to do without spinach or kale or superfoods.
-That’s exactly how evolution and natural selection work – by finding the right way out of thousands of other ways, but it’s unlikely that this or that super food improves the millions of processes in the body, and there’s no way you’re the one who just found that way.
+This is exactly how evolution and natural selection work – by finding the right way from thousands of other ways, but it is unlikely that one or another super food improves the millions of processes in the body, and there is no chance that you are the ones who just found this way.

 In nature, humans hardly mixed carbohydrates with protein and fats, this is what causes the metabolism problem in modern society.
 The humans who lived in the wild, hunted an elephant, ate it and after a few hours when they were hungry they ate fruit.
-Mixing carbohydrates with protein and fat causes the problem of sugar and obesity.
-[The meat digests for a long time and during this time the sugar is high because of the carbohydrate].
+The mixing of carbohydrates with protein and fat causes the problem of sugar and obesity (meat takes a long time to digest, and during this time the sugar is high because of the carbohydrate).

-Most forms of nutrition such as ketogenic, paleo, vegan, vegetarian, carnivore show an improvement in health because they reduce the consumption of processed food, but they have problematic ingredients – plant toxins, especially in whole grains, cow’s milk and more.
+Most forms of nutrition, such as ketogenic, paleo, vegan, vegetarian, carnivorous, show an improvement in health because they reduce the consumption of processed food, but they have problematic ingredients – such as plant toxins, especially in whole grains, cow’s milk, and more.

 Ignore the numbers – 24 grams of protein

-You’ve probably read that we need 200 grams of protein, 59 grams of carbs, 25 grams of fat a day [or something weird like that] to maintain our health.
+You’ve probably read that we need 200 grams of protein, 59 grams of carbs, 25 grams of fat a day (or whatever weird thing like that) to maintain our health.
 But the human body is much more complex than that.
 He knows how to store minerals and vitamins and give us a feeling when something is missing.
-When you hear dieticians or doctors talking as if the human body is a cake recipe, just ignore it.
+When you hear dieticians or doctors talk as if the human body is a recipe for cake, just ignore it.

 The financial price of eating freely

 A kg of teff costs about NIS 20.
-When you make the bread yourself, it costs the same as buying bread at the supermarket.
+When you make the bread yourself, it costs the same as supermarket bread.

 There are savings on all sugary drinks of all kinds because you only drink water.